UConn upends UMaine men’s hockey team

 UMaine had entered the game with at least one power play in its previous six games (13-for-29, 44.8 percent), but it went 0-for-4 Thursday night.

+“They did a good job getting in the lane and blocking shots.
+We weren’t able to get our shots through,” said UMaine senior left wing Blaine Byron.

-The Huskies extended the lead when Kasperi Ojantakanen scored with 5:41 remaining, and Tage Thompson added an empty-net goal.
+The Huskies extended the lead when Kasperi Ojantakanen scored with 5:41 remaining, and Thompson added an empty-net goal.

-On the game-winner, Brendan Robbins had a good opportunity to clear the puck but didn’t get much on his clearing attempt, and the puck landed right on Newpower’s stick.
+On the game-winner, Robbins wasn’t able to get much on his clearing attempt and the puck landed right on Newpower’s stick.

 Newpower took a few strides and beat Morris over his glove from the top of the right circle.

-UMaine’s Rob Michel had opened the scoring 7:57 into the first period as he skated to the net front and diverted a Cam Brown pass behind Huska.

-Spencer Naas answered 3:50 later when he one-timed a pass from Falmouth native Ben Freeman past Morris.
+Michel had started the scoring by diverting a Brown pass behind Huska but Naas answered 3:50 later when he one-timed a pass from Falmouth native Ben Freeman past Morris.

-Max Kalter supplied the Huskies with their first lead at the 15:34 mark while UConn was on the power play.

-Kalter, with his back to the net, deflected Max Letunov’s shot past Morris.
+Kalter deflected Max Letunov’s power play shot from the point past Morris.

-Robbins tied it 6:32 into the second period when he converted a Brown pass, but Thompson made it 3-2 at the 13:31 mark as he one-timed Kalter’s pass from behind the net past Morris.
+Robbins tied it 6:32 into the second period when he converted a Brown pass, but Thompson made it 3-2 at the 13:31 mark with a one-timer off a Kalter feed.

-Nolan Vesey responded 1:31 later when he fired home a turnaround shot from the high slot off a faceoff.
+Vesey responded 1:31 later when he fired home a turnaround shot from the high slot off a faceoff.

-But Newpower regained the lead as the Huskies converted both of its power-play chances through the first 40 minutes and went two-for-three with the man advantage on the evening.